Comment identifier les critères d'importance d'un consommateur

 « Conjoint analysis is like a black box…»

-All the technical aspects, even the most complex, are outlined and explained by Solirem in advance in order to give you a clear understanding (or overview = aperçu) of the whole process.
+All the technical aspects, even the most complex, are outlined and explained by Solirem in advance in order to give you a clear understanding of the whole process.

-The term conjoint analysis literally means Tradeoff or a ‘fair compromise’.
-The term Trade-off comes from the model’s characteristics: estimating to what extent, in terms of choice (or preferences, score points, market share, etc.), a specific item/level of an attribute/variable (for example: a brand) will be compensated/compromised by another item/level on another variable (for example: the price).
+The term conjoint analysis literally means Trade off or a ‘fair compromise’.
+The term Trade off comes from the model’s characteristics: estimating to what extent, in terms of choice (or preferences, score points, market share, etc.), a specific item/level of an attribute/variable (for example: a brand) will be compensated by another item/level on another variable (for example: the price).

-In addition, this method seeks to describe, explain, and predict choices (see note 2) of the respondent/interviewee (on a product, service or anything else an individual might add or select.)
+In addition, this method seeks to describe, explain, and predict choices of the respondent (on a product, service or anything else an individual might select)

 EXPLAINING: